 The term of probation (excluding Administrative Probation) may be no more than two years.
 A program may not appeal a probation decision.
 During the probation period, the program will be publicly listed as "Accredited with Probation."
 A program on probation due to an issue relating to meeting a standard may be required to complete a Focus Report(s) that addresses the specific issues in the program that led to probation, to host an additional site visit at the expense of the institution, and/or participate in a virtual meeting with the Commission to answer questions related to the Focus Report(s) and/or site visit.
 The Commission reserves the right to request quarterly, biannual or annual reports from the program based on the nature of concerns that led to probation.
 During the probation period, the program will submit evidence that it has addressed the concerns outlined by the Commission.
-If the Commission determines that the program has sufficiently addressed the concerns, the program will be granted full accreditation for the remainder of the seven-year accreditation term during which it was placed on probation.
-If the Commission determines that the program has not sufficiently addressed the concerns within two years, the accreditation expires, and the program receives notice that it is no longer accredited.
+If the Commission determines that the program has not sufficiently addressed the concerns within two years, the accreditation expires, and the program has not sufficiently addressed the concerns within two years, the accreditation expires, and the program receives notice that it is no longer accredited.